SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-08-beautiful-vaccines.md

 Still, I have every hope the process will work, at least 2 vaccines (Pfizer/BioNTech and Moderna) will get US approval before the end of 2020, and vaccinations will likely start next week with health care workers.
-(A family member who is an active health care worker has already received the letter saying when &amp; where to show up to get whichever vaccine makes it there first.)
+(A member of the Weekend family who is an active health care worker has already received the letter saying when &amp; where to show up to get whichever vaccine makes it there first.)

-A pleasant side-effect of an FDA submission is that a lot of data suddenly becomes public.
+A pleasant side-effect of an FDA submission is that lots of data suddenly become public.
 Cases in point today are:
 - The 92-page package submitted by Pfizer/BioNTech to the FDA. <sup id="fn3a">[[3]](#fn3)</sup>
 - The 53-page reanalysis of the same data by FDA staff. <sup id="fn4a">[[4]](#fn4)</sup>